Full Tag Reference

 This override behavior is useful when a specific module needs different spacing presets than the rest of the template, but in most cases you should use unique names to avoid confusion.

-Section titled “<mm-presets> element”Defines a set of style choices.
+Section titled “<mm-preset> element”Defines a set of style choices.

 | Attribute | Required | Default | Description |